stm32ws2023/STM32WBA5xMOOC/introduction_instalation/file_live_1.md

 # Installation process
 - Download **STM32CubeIDE** from [here](https://www.st.com/en/development-tools/stm32cubeide.html)
-	- Please make sure to select the latest version 1.16.1.
+	- Please make sure to select the version 1.16.0 (not the latest one).
 - Install **STM32CubeIDE**
 - Download and install **STM32CubeWBA Firmware Package**:
   - Run STM32CubeIDE
   - Go to `Help -> Manage Embedded Software Packages`
-  - In the Embedded Software Packages Manager window, find the STM32WBA series, expand it, and check the checkbox for the latest available version
+  - In the Embedded Software Packages Manager window, find the STM32WBA series, expand it, and check the checkbox for the version v1.4.0
   - Press `Install `
 <br>